Pamela Koehne-Drube

 3. Show, Don’t Tell

 Telling your readers how a character is feeling can be effective, but it can also be a bit of a cop-out.
 Instead, try using sensory language to show your readers how your character feels through their actions and surroundings.
-For example, instead of saying, “she was angry,” try saying, “her fists clenched at her sides, and her eyes narrowed as she glared at her opponent.”
+For example, instead of saying, “She was angry,” try saying, “Her fists clenched at her sides, and her eyes narrowed as she glared at her opponent.”
 This type of description helps your readers experience the character’s anger in a more tangible and vivid way.

 4. Play with Figurative Language